History of local government in England: Anglo-Saxon local government (700–1066 AD)

 The Kingdom of Wessex, c.
 790 AD, was divided into administrative units known as shires.
 Each shire was governed by an Ealdorman, a major nobleman of Wessex appointed to the post by the King.
 The term 'Ealdorman' (meaning 'elder-man') gradually merged with the Scandinavian Eorl/Jarl (designating an important chieftain), to form the modern 'Earl'.
-However, the Shires were not comparable with later Earldoms, and were not held in the Ealdorman's own right.
+However, the Shires were not comparable with later Earldoms, and were not held in the Ealdorman's own right; the position was appointive, rather than a hereditary title of nobility.

 The shires of Wessex at this time have essentially survived to the present day, as counties of England (currently ceremonial counties).
 They included Defnascir (Devon), Sumorsaete (Somerset), Dornsaete (Dorset), Wiltunscir (Wiltshire), Hamptunscir (Hampshire).
 When Wessex conquered the petty kingdoms of southern England, namely Kent and that of the South Saxons, these were simply reconstituted as shires (modern Kent and Sussex respectively).

 As Wessex took over progressively larger areas of Mercia, East Anglia and Northumbria, the new lands were divided into shires, usually named after the principal town in the new shire; hence Northamptonshire, Oxfordshire, Derbyshire and so on.
 Most of the historic counties of England (and modern Ceremonial counties) south of the Mersey and Humber derive directly from this time.

 Another important shire official was the shire-reeve; the modern day derivative is a sheriff or high sheriff.
 The shire-reeve was responsible for upholding the law, and holding civil and criminal courts in the shire.
 The office of sheriff is still important in some Anglophone countries (e.g. the United States), but now a ceremonial role in England.

 Below the level of the shire, the Anglo-Saxon system was very different from the later systems of local government.
 The shire was divided into an unlimited number of hundreds (or wapentakes in the Danelaw counties of Yorkshire, Derbyshire, Leicestershire, Northamptonshire, Nottinghamshire, Rutland and Lincolnshire).
 Each hundred consisted of 10 groups of 10 households.
 A group of 10 households was a tithing and each household held one hide of land.
 The hide was an arbitrary unit of land which was deemed able to support one household, and thus could vary in size.
 The whole hundred system was thus both very flexible and fluid, varying with changes in population etc.

 Hundreds were led by a 'hundred-man', and had their own 'hundred' courts.
 The members of the hundreds (or tithings, etc.) were collectively held responsible for each individual's conduct, thereby decentralising the administration of justice upon the people themselves.
 Hundreds were used as administrative units for the raising of armies, collection of taxes and so forth.